rhq-project/rhq/etc/standalone-pc/README.txt

 Copy the standalone.(sh|bat) script to this agent directory in bin/ next to the existing rhq-agent.(sh|bat) scripts

+AS OF RHQ 4.5 the scripts are already installed as standalone-pc.(sh|bat) in the bin/ directory of the agent.

 If you have no plugins in the plugin/ directory, then copy at least the rhq-platform-*.jar to plugins/ (e.g. from the rhq.ear/rhq-ownloads/rhq-plugins) directory of the server.